zacharyhanna/SPOW-BDOW-introgression-scripts/README.md

 Ancestry percentage is between 0 and 1 and is the percentage of the sequences that support the Spotted Owl allele at this site fixed between our Spotted and Barred Owl reference sequences.
 "-1:0" is output for no data for a sample at a site
 ### 6. Sliding window calculation
+#### sliding_window.sh
+This script will run a sliding window analysis on output produced from ad_pct.txt, which does not contain any read coverage information.
 Usage example:
 ```
 $ cat ad_pct.txt | ./sliding_window.sh 50000 >wnd_50k_noovlp.txt